pierregermain/MyDrupal/d8/bam/readme.markdown

 We will add a composer.json to require that component and install it with composer.
 It will download more than 100 files in the `vendor` directory!

+We will use 2 classes from this component:
+ - Response.php
+ - Request.php